suncoast-devs/handbook/lessons/react-query/lecture.md

 This approach requires us to recognize that we cannot use `async` methods as the `useEffect` callback.

-We also need to be aware of the need to correctly specify the `dependency array`
+We also need to be aware of the need to correctly specify the `dependency array`.

 Given that we, and any other developer, can create a custom hook.
 Several libraries have been developed to make data fetching easy.
-We'll be looking at `React Query`
+We'll be looking at `React Query`.

 ---

 # React Query

-> Fetch, cache and update data in your React applications all without touching any "global state"
+> Fetch, cache, and update data in your React applications, all without touching any "global state."

 Excellent!
 We won't have to rely on `useState + useEffect + fetch`.
 React Query will combine all of this for us!